Tia Chan

-Tia Chan (born 3 September 2002), also known by the Chinese name Chen Tiya (陈提娅 (Chén Tíyà)), is a Canadian ice hockey goaltender and member of the Chinese national ice hockey team, currently playing college ice hockey with the UConn Huskies women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I. She previously played in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.

-Chan represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.
+Tia Chan (born 3 September 2002), also known as Chen Tiya (陈提娅 (Chén Tíyà)), is a Chinese-Canadian ice hockey goaltender.
+She plays college ice hockey with the UConn Huskies.
+She previously played in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
+A member of the Chinese national team, Chan represented China at the 2022 Winter Olympics.

 Playing career

 Chan began playing ice hockey at age four, following her two brothers, James and Ryan, onto the ice.
 She settled into goaltending after her brothers regularly asked her to man the goal so they could practice shooting.

 She got her start playing on boys' minor ice hockey teams in the Greater Toronto and Hamilton Area before moving to women's teams at the age of eight.
-Her junior career was played with the Burlington Junior Barracudas in the Provincial Women's Hockey League (PWHL).
+Her junior career was played with the Burlington Junior Barracudas of the Provincial Women's Hockey League (Provincial WHL).

 NCAA

-Chan joined the UConn Huskies women's ice hockey program in the Hockey East (WHEA) conference of the NCAA Division I as an incoming freshman for the 2020–21 season.
-As a rookie, she started ten games and posted an excellent 1.49 goals against average (GAA) and .947 save percentage (SV%) on the season.
-Her stellar play was recognized with selection to the Hockey East All-Rookie Team.
+For the 2020–21 season, Chan joined the UConn in the Hockey East (WHEA) conference of the NCAA Division I as an incoming freshman.
+As a rookie, she started ten games and posted a 1.49 goals against average (GAA) and .947 save percentage (SV%) on the season.
+Her play was recognized with selection to the Hockey East All-Rookie Team.